 PlumbNation Heating Supplies Hot Water Cylinder Guide

-An Unvented Cylinder works off the mains pressure water and therefore use the water mains pressurised system to move the domestic hot water around the property, thus eliminating the need for a header tank in the loft.
+An Unvented Cylinder works off the mains pressure water and therefore eliminates the need for a header tank in the loft.

 Unvented Cylinders offer higher hot water flow rates and are therefore able to provide higher water pressure for showers and baths etc. An Unvented Cylinder does not require a feeder tank so this frees up valuable space in the loft area and also gives you the option to site the Cylinder anywhere you want, freeing up further space in the airing cupboard.

 Unvented Cylinders are generally manufactured out of top quality stainless steel; this ensures long life and durability.
-Unvented Cylinders can also carry a manufacturer’s guarantee of up to 25 years, particularly the Heatrae Sadia Unvented Cylinders range.
-Other Manufacturer Cylinder guarantees may vary.
+Most Unvented Cylinders can also carry a manufacturer’s guarantee of up to 25 years.

 All Cylinders supplied by us at PlumbNation Heating Supplies are compliant with the new Building Regulations, Part L.

 A Direct Cylinder is heated via an internal element, usually an immersion heater.
 Immersion heaters heat the water in the cylinder directly, hence why the cylinder is called “direct”.
-The water in the cylinder is not heated via any other heat source.
+The water in the cylinder is not heated via any other heat source such as a boiler, making the cylinder an Electric Only option.
 Once the water has been heated, it is then fed out the top of the cylinder and supplied to the required outlet i.e. a bath or a tap.
 Larger capacity Direct Cylinders can have up to three internal immersion heaters to ensure the maximum amount of hot water is available.
 Direct Cylinders are available in Vented Cylinder or Unvented Cylinder Models.
 Direct cylinders are normally used in a situation where no central heating is installed, mainly flats and apartments and therefore the immersion heater is connected to the electricity.

 Indirect Cylinders are heated via an external heat source, such as a boiler or solar panel.
 The water inside the cylinder is then heated using an internal coil/heat exchanger, which transfers the heat obtained via the external heat source, to the water inside the cylinder.
 Although the cylinder is heated via an internal heat exchanger, the original heat is obtained externally, hence why it is commonly referred to as “indirect”.
 Indirect cylinders may be fitted with immersion heaters acting as a supplementary heat source, but they will still be considered to be Indirect Cylinders.
 Some manufacturers supply an immersion heater as standard, any additional heaters will need to be purchased separately.
 Indirect Cylinders have a faster heat up and recovery time than that of a Direct Cylinder model.
 Indirect Cylinders are available as Vented Cylinder or Unvented Cylinder models.